After being helped off the streets, Ricky quickly received a flat of his own through Croydon Housing First

-He had been staying in the Croydon area and approached the council but, as he had no local connection, he was unable to get any help.
+He had been staying in Croydon and approached the council but, as he had no connection to the local area, he was unable to get any help.

 Thames Reach outreach workers found Ricky bedded down and were able to help him into temporary accommodation.
-He was also put in touch with health services to get treatment and support for his alcohol use.
+He was also put in touch with health services to get treatment for his alcohol use.

-At this stage, Ricky expected an extended stay in temporary housing, but he was referred to the new Croydon Housing First team, which aims to get people experiencing homelessness into a flat of their own immediately.
+At this stage, Ricky expected a long stay in temporary housing, but he was referred to our new Croydon Housing First team, which helps people experiencing homelessness into a flat of their own immediately.

 This service helps people to quickly become independent again, rather than spending long periods in hostels or temporary accommodation.
 The team also helps with access to healthcare, benefits and training opportunities.